justinrgarrard/world-of-naevis.net/data/downtime_activities/performing.md

 *Requires proficiency in an instrument.*

+Waive your [Lifestyle Expenses](../../docs/adventuring/downtime#lifestyle-expenses) for this downtime.
 Gain an amount of gp equal to your Charisma ability score multiplied by your proficiency bonus.